Wildcat Ridge from Mt Olympus to Gobbler's Knob

 At last we passed over the last section of scrambling and the terrain turned smooth.
 We climbed one last minor peak, its flanks still covered in snow, and then skated down a long slope to Neff's Pass.

-There is a peak looming over and ahead of us (Thayne's Peak?) but we elected to skip it to save energy to go all the way past Raymond to Gobbler's Knob.
-From Neff's Pass a trail appears, then disappears, then appears, then--well you get the idea.
+There is a peak looming over and ahead of us but we elected to skip it to save energy to go all the way past Raymond to Gobbler's Knob.
+From Neff's Pass a trail appears, then disappears, then appears again.
 This is for me the least enjoyable section of the day.
-The disappearing trail!
-We guessed our way East and trudged on through more forest over a litter of a billion grey shards of rock.
+We guessed our way East and trudged on through more forest over a litter of a million gray shards of rock.